 Often ticket ops is a result of too much or too little abstraction.
 And the reality is that your team is diverse.
 Some developers want to go low-level into the last config file, while others want to stay high-level.
 The beauty of Humanitec’s approach is that both are possible.
 Developers that want to stay high-level and focus on their own business logic can use Score.
 Those that want to go down to the configuration of each app and infrastructure config file can still do so.
 This provides the perfect balance of abstraction for the team and minimizes the risk of having to file a ticket.

-Drive standardization, slash maintainable files by 95%
+Drive standardization and slash maintainable files by 95%

 The Orchestrator comes with strong RBAC out of the box.
 This ensures only those allowed to change default configs have the relevant permissions.
 RBAC can also allow developers to move freely all the way up to pre-production environments but gate from there.
 The default configs and possible enforcement of secure abstractions allow security teams to test and confirm default resource configs once but allow reuse automatically.